bit-country/Open-Grants-Program/applications/bit_country_m2.md

 Other work has included changes to the design and layout of the DApp; improved sharing experience for posts and content created on the bit country timelines; migration to improve scalability.

+The team has also been applying for a number of accelerators, and receiving attention/interest from multiple VCs, funds and KOLs.
+Currently, oversubscribed so negotiating with them to determine the initial round allocations.
+The team has recently been accepted into the Berkeley Blockchain Xcelerator cohort of 2021.
+Currently in talks with VCs, funds and KOLs who have reach to over 40 million fans.
+If you are interested to hear more about our current progress, please email us at hi@bit.country

 ### Considerations
 We have been investigating the possibility of using decentralized storage for more aspects of bit country content and storage needs, a basic proof of concept is being worked on.